 Mid-Range: Scandic Hotel Postdamer Platz

-Scandic Hotel’s superb eco-friendly practices was the reason we chose to stay here during our most recent trip to Berlin.
-We were pleasantly surprised by the hotels contemporary Scandinavian design and comfort.
+Scandic Hotel’s superb eco-friendly practices were the reason we chose to stay here during our most recent trip to Berlin.
+We were pleasantly surprised by the hotel’s contemporary Scandinavian design and comfort.
 Their breakfast buffet offers a great variety of local and organic produce, which was a welcomed bonus.

 Standard Room.
 Photo Courtesy: Scandic Hotel

 Where to stay in Berlin, Mitte on a budget?
-We would suggest Citystay.
-It is also great if you’re looking to meet other travelers.
+We would suggest the Wallyard Concept Hostel.
+It is also great if you’re looking to meet other travellers.
 They offer both dorm rooms and private rooms with or without ensuites.
+There is an onsite cafe and bar, and guests have access to laundry facilities and secure luggage storage spaces.

-You’ll be right at the center of the action without breaking the bank, at Citystay, in one of the best areas to stay in Berlin.
-The hostel offers tours, bicycles for rent and tips and tricks for getting around town.
-But more so, we love that they get their energy from atomic Greenpeace Energy and carbon-free generators and that they have an eco friendly mindset.
+You’ll be right at the centre of the action without breaking the bank, and this hostel is one of the best areas to stay in Berlin.
+The hostel offers free Berlin walking toursbicycles for rent and tips and tricks for getting around town.

 Prenzlauer Berg